programaker-project/programaker-docs/docs/developers/build-a-bridge/README.md

 threading.Thread(target=uptime_counter).start()

 # Launch bridge
-bridge.endpoint = "**insert here the bridge endpoint**" # Configure the bridge endpoint bridge.run() # Launch the bridge
+bridge.run() # Launch the bridge
 ```

 If we run this, we'll find a new block that we can use to detect events and do something
 based on what happened.

 ![](./send-uptime-event-program.png)